-The 1810 House B&B property still includes its historic 1760 three story Dairy Barn which was extended an additional 31 feet in the 1800’s to its current 91’ length.
+The 1810 House B&B property still includes its historic 1760 three-story Dairy Barn which was extended an additional 31 feet in the 1800s to its current 91’ length.
 As one of the oldest barns in NH, this antique barn brings pleasure to all who enter, not only to enjoy its post and beam construction, but also to meander through the booths of antiques offered up to all who enter for purchase.
 What better way to remember your visit to the “Oldest Summer Resort in America” than by bringing home your own piece of history!

 If you are looking for a more active venue the location of the 1810 House offers access to many activities for your enjoyment within walking distance.
 The Rail trail which travels from the old train Fernald RR station on Governor Wentworth Highway past the shores of Lake Wentworth through Wolfeboro Falls and Back Bay to Wolfeboro’s historic train station in the center of town.
-Also within walking distance from the Inn is Albee Beach, a Wolfeboro public park offering a beautiful beach with a new bath house, enjoy swimming, picnicking and relaxing on the shore of Lake Wentworth.
-This beach was the main beach for the Alan A Resort.
-Just around the corner is Wolfeboro’s premier sports and event complex “The Nick”, short for The Nicholas J. Pernokas Recreation Park.Home to many local and regional events such as the Walker Bros.
-Circus, British Car Club of NH Show of Dreams and Nick Fest along with many more sports and social events.
+Also within walking distance from the Inn is Albee Beach, a Wolfeboro public park offering a beautiful beach with a new bathhouse, enjoy swimming, picnicking and relaxing on the shore of Lake Wentworth.
+This beach was the main beach for the Allen A Resort.
+Just around the corner is Wolfeboro’s premier sports and event complex “The Nick”, short for The Nicholas J. Pernokas Recreation Park.Home to many local and regional events such as the annual car show, boat show, Farmers Market every Thursday afternoon, Sporting events, fields, hiking trail, and a modern running track.

 The region is known as the lakes region and that name is well deserved.
-According to the Lakes Region Association the region is the ideal getaway for any season.
+According to the Lakes Region Association, the region is the ideal getaway for any season.
 Visit us for stunning fall foliage, fun-filled winter sports, maple sugaring in the spring, or our 273 lakes and ponds in the summer.
 Plus, take advantage of our tax-free shopping, museums, family attractions and so much more.